 “This is the same America, frankly, that believed Hillary Clinton was running some sort of sex ring out of a pizza parlour in [Washington] D.C.
 Crazier things have happened,” Mulligan said.
 “This is one of those areas where gaslighting has consequences.”

-What would happen if Trump contracts the virus and dies from it?
+What would happen if Trump contracts coronavirus and dies from it?

 Complicating matters is that this pandemic has struck in an election year.
 Under normal circumstances, when a president becomes incapacitated, dies, resigns, or is removed from office, the vice president steps into that role.
 And should Trump win the 2020 election but die before the 2021 inauguration, Pence would become president.